LordSaumya/quant-iron/README.md

 ## Future Plans

-- **Circuit Builder API**: High-level abstractions for constructing and managing quantum circuits.
+- **Measurement Bases**: Support for arbitrary measurement bases beyond the computational basis.
 - **Hardware Acceleration**: GPU/CUDA or OpenCL support for large-scale state-vector simulations.
 - **Density Matrix Support**: Extend to mixed states and density matrices for more complex quantum systems.
 - **Circuit Visualisation**: Graphical representation of quantum circuits for better understanding and debugging.